Torneko's Great Adventure: Music

 As with other games in the Dragon Quest series, the musical score for the game was written by Koichi Sugiyama.
-Sony Records released the soundtrack, titled Suite Torneko's Great Adventure: Musical Chemistry, on October 21, 1993 in Japan.
+Sony Records released the soundtrack, titled Suite Torneko's Great Adventure: Musical Chemistry, on October 21, 1993, in Japan.
 It contains eight arranged tracks performed by a chamber orchestra, as well as three tracks containing original game music.
 The album was reprinted on October 7, 2009.
 Two pieces of music from the game were performed by the Tokyo City Philharmonic Orchestra at the Game Music Concert 3, the year of the game's release.

 Release

 The game was promoted with an exceptionally high-budget television commercial.
-It had a running time of 30 seconds (unusually long for Japanese commercials of the time) and consisted almost entirely of claymation footage filmed to run at 24 frames per second.
-Taloon's Great Adventure was released on September 19, 1993, exclusively in Japan, with a catchphrase that will be re-used throughout the series; "The RPG that can be played 1000 times".
+It had a running time of 30 seconds, unusually long for Japanese commercials of the time, and consisted almost entirely of claymation footage filmed to run at twenty-four frames per second.
+Torneko's Great Adventure was released on September 19, 1993, exclusively in Japan, with a catchphrase that will be re-used throughout the series; "The RPG that can be played 1,000 times".

 Reception

+In Famitsu magazine, three of the four reviewers complimented the addictive nature of the game, with one reviewer saying "it's been a while since I've been so absorbed in a game."
+The reviewers commented that they found the game easy to get involved with as it had similar gameplay elements of the popular Dragon Quest game series.
+One reviewer wrote that if it was not so related to Dragon Quest, they might not have been as interested.
+Another reviewer said that an audience expecting regular RPG-styled combat would be disappointed.
+One reviewer described it as a "rip-off" Rogue (1980) with "zero originality" but that it was also as fun as the original game.

+Two of the reviewers in Famitsu declared Torneko's Great Adventure the best release of the week in their September 24, 1993 issue.

-In November 1993, Famitsu magazine's Reader Cross Review gave the game a 8 out of 10 and it earned the Gold Hall of Fame.
+In November 12, 1993, Famitsu magazine's Reader Cross Review gave the game an 8 out of 10 and it earned the Gold Hall of Fame.
 It won the Grand Prize at the 1993 Japan Software Awards.
 In 2006, the game was voted number 78 by the readers of Famitsu magazine in its top 100 games of all time.
 Although it has sold less than the Dragon Quests mainline titles, the success behind its sales is due to its crossover with the latter, which is a cultural phenomenon in Japan.
 Eventually, the game reached over 800,000 copies sold in its lifetime.

-The game spawned two sequels starring Torneko, Torneko: The Last Hope in 1999 and Dragon Quest Characters: Torneko no Daibōken 3 in 2002, and a follow-up, Dragon Quest: Shōnen Yangus to Fushigi no Dungeon in 2006, where Torneko would appear as a cameo instead of the protagonist.
-And indeed, the game became the first of the over thirty Mystery Dungeon rogue-like series.